General FAQ About Vision and About This Website

 Can you help me find a doctor near me who...?

-If you don't find what you're looking for on those pages, your best bet is to call the eye doctors or optical stores near you to see if they'll be able to help you.
+If you don't find what you're looking for at that link, your best bet is to call the eye doctors or optical stores near you to see if they'll be able to help you.

 I'm looking for a specific type of contact lens.
 Do you know where I can find it?